220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-3/Week3-Notes.md

 - Sometimes a [POST], [PUT], [PATCH], or [DELETE] operation might require processing that takes a while to complete
 - You should expose an endpoint that returns the status of an asynchronous request, so the client can monitor the status by polling the status endpoint

-## Rest - Principles(Stateless, Cacheable, Uniform Interface, Client-Server, Layered System)
+## *Important* Rest - Principles(Stateless, Cacheable, Uniform Interface, Client-Server, Layered System)

 - [Uniform-Interface] - By applying the principle of generality to the components interface, we can simplify the overall system architecture and improve the visibility of interactions
-  - Identification of resources - The interface must uniquely identify each resource involved in the interaction between the client and the server.
+  - *Identification of resources* - The interface must uniquely identify each resource involved in the interaction between the client and the server.
-  - Manipulation of resources through representations – The resources should have uniform representations in the server response.
+  - *Manipulation of resources through representations* – The resources should have uniform representations in the server response.
 API consumers should use these representations to modify the resources state in the server.
-  - Self-descriptive messages – Each resource representation should carry enough information to describe how to process the message.
+  - *Self-descriptive messages* – Each resource representation should carry enough information to describe how to process the message.
 It should also provide information of the additional actions that the client can perform on the resource.
-  - Hypermedia as the engine of application state – The client should have only the initial URI of the application.
+  - *Hypermedia as the engine of application state* – The client should have only the initial URI of the application.
 The client application should dynamically drive all other resources and interactions with the use of hyperlinks.

 - [Client-Server] - The client-server design pattern enforces the separation of concerns, which helps the client and the server components evolve independently.